HaoyueBaiZJU/A-Recent-Systematic-Survey-for-Crowd-Counting/README.md

-# CNN-based Single Image Crowd Counting: Network Design, Loss Function, and Supervisory Signal
+# A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function, and Supervisory Signal

 - Single image crowd counting is a challenging computer vision problem with wide applications in public safety, city planning, traffic management, etc.
 - This survey is to provide a comprehensive summary of recent advanced crowd counting techniques based on Convolutional Neural Network (CNN) via density map estimation.